 Directors are appointed pursuant to formal letters of appointment detailing key roles and responsibilities, and are required to sign a statement of acceptance of same.
-On appointment, Directors receive the necessary induction, training and ongoing support required to discharge their duties, facilitated by the Company Secretary.
+On appointment, Directors receive the necessary induction, training and ongoing support required to discharge their duties, facilitated by the Company Secretary, the Chairperson and CEO.
+Newly appointed Directors receive an information pack containing published reports and internal documentation providing an overview of the hospital.